 As with many ideas in the world of psychology, it’s not clear the cause of these connections.
-But what do you have to lose?
-There are no negative side effects to this happiness prescription!
+But unlike pills with negative side effects, there are no negative side effects to this happiness prescription!
+So, what do you have to lose?

 When I first read about this idea (in this awesome Philosophers Note by Brian Johnson), I decided it was too good not to start right away.

 So, fairly consistently for the last few years, I have pulled out a notebook or journal before going to bed and I list 5 things I am grateful for.

 The practice literally takes 2-3 minutes.
 It’s not difficult at all.

 I just think back over the day, and I write down whatever comes to mind.
 Often it’s about my family, my health, friendships with people, accomplishments, and projects within my business.

 But whatever I write, it tends to make me feel just a little better.
 It stops stress in its tracks, holds anxiety at bay, and gives me a much-needed perspective about my current life.

 What Are 5 Things You Are Grateful For?

 If you are considering creating your own practice of gratitude, I can’t recommend it highly enough.